siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 Although downgrading is not supported, it can succeed for simple packages.
 The steps for a downgrade are now demonstrated on the package kmahjongg:

-The sources of unstable are stored in
-`/etc/apt/sources.list.d/debian.list`
-with a hash sign "#" and add the sources for testing.
-After that, we execute the following commands:
+We edit the file `/etc/apt/sources.list.d/debian.sources` with **root** rights.
+For the Unstable sources, the key *Enabled* is given the value *no* and for Testing we set the value *yes*.
+We then execute the following commands:

 ~~~
 apt update